RealityETH/reality-eth-monorepo/packages/dapp/README.md

 Users and contracts relying on the system for accurate information should bear possible network unavailability in mind when setting their Step Delay parameter.

 The system has been implemented with the goal of making it as cheap as practical to send answers that correct previous answers.
 The full answer history is not held in contract storage, so giving a new answer does not expand storage, which is a particularly expensive operation.
 Instead the contract stores only the hash of the latest answer in the history, combined with the hash of the previous answer in the history to establish an untamperable chain.
-Since the answer history is not held by the contract, it instead has to be supplied to the 'claimWinnings` transaction at the end of the process.
+Since the answer history is not held by the contract, it instead has to be supplied to the `claimWinnings` transaction at the end of the process.

 In future it may be also useful to use an on-chain gas price oracle to detect conditions of low availability.